 Before reaching out about an influencer marketing campaign, check out the profiles of these people to make sure they have clout and a loyal following.
 If you are having trouble keeping track of your social mentions, apps like Social Mention can help.
 If you need some help assessing their clout, tools like Follerwonk can help.

 You can use hashtag and keyword searches to find influencers on social channels like Instagram, Twitter, LinkedIn and (to a lesser degree) Facebook.
 If you know what social channels your target audience frequents the most, start there.
-Otherwise Instagram is a good place to start.
+Otherwise, Instagram is a good place to start.

 To find micro-influencers who share your target audience, choose hashtags and keywords specific to your niche and local area.
-For example, if you own a gym in Miami, you should try terms like, #MiamiFitnessBlogger rather than more generic terms like, #Fitness or #FitnessBlogger.
+For example, if you own a gym in Miami, you should try terms like #MiamiFitnessBlogger rather than more generic terms like, #Fitness or #FitnessBlogger.
 If you aren’t finding many people posting in your specific town, try a nearby city or even state instead.
 If you’re getting too many results, narrow specificity of the location.

 Also, focus on the top results of your search.
 When you perform a hashtag search, the recent posts with the most engagement will be displayed first, so you are most likely to find micro-influencers from these posts.

 Outside of social media, the best way to track down micro-influencers is by finding their blogs.
-One way to do this is though a simple Google search.
+One way to do this is through a simple Google search.
 For example, if you were opening up a children’s rec center in Los Angeles you could search things like “LA mommy bloggers” and see if you could find relevant blog articles or lists of top local mom blogs.

 There is also a variety of paid and unpaid blog search engines where you are able to more easily find and sort vast blog content via category tags or keyword search.
 Blog Search Engine, IceRocket and BlogHer are all sites where you can dig around to track down relevant blogs.